omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 eval(my_call)
 ```

 You can also create `call` objects manually using the `call` function.
-The first argument to `call` is the name of the function to call, and any additional arguments are parsed on this function when the `call` object is evaluated.
+The first argument to `call` is the name of the function to call, and any additional arguments are passed on this function when the `call` object is evaluated.

 ```{r}
 (my_call <- call("+", 2, 2))